 Valley Lodge 31 makes a comfy retreat for country and coastal escapades.

 Over two floors.
 Three bedrooms: 1 x double.
-2 x twin.
+2 x twin ( Zip/Link can be a double with prior arrangement.
 Bathroom with bath, shower over, basin and WC.
 Shower room with shower, basin and WC.
 Open plan living area with kitchen, sitting and dining area with balcony.
-On-site swimming pools (seasonal opening times apply).
+On-site facilities (seasonal opening times apply).

 About the location